 The hiking track starts at the train station in Ella and goes along the railway.
 After 30 minutes, you should notice a small chapel on the left side of the railway.
 Turn left after this chapel and go down the road.
 Then cross the bridge and turn right this time (not left – it’s very important to turn right here as the path itself leads you to the left).
 You will get to the small tea plantation.
 Simply go through it.
 Then you will have to walk through some bushes for a little while.
 After that, you will reach the point where you can turn both, left and right.
 Turn left and go up the hill.
 From this point the hiking track is quite obvious.
 In case of any difficulties, you can also have a look at the above map.
 It should be helpful too!

 Ravana Falls is a popular spot in Ella.
 It’s not allowed to swim in this waterfall, but you can get quite close to it.
 The truth is that you have to see at least one waterfall in Sri Lanka.
-Frankly speaking, I was not impressed by Ravana Falls because I have seen more beautiful waterfalls in Sri Lanka before.
-However, if you are in Ella and you haven’t see any waterfall so far in Sri Lanka, then go for it!
-It would be a shame not to see any!
+Frankly speaking, I was not impressed by Ravana Falls because I have seen more beautiful waterfalls before.
+However, if you are in Ella and you haven’t seen any yet, go for it!
+It would be a shame not to see any waterfall in Sri Lanka!